konturio/user-profile-api/assets/Kontur Atlas/about_page/en/terms.md

 Third-party links on these sites may direct you to third-party websites that are not affiliated with us.
 We are not responsible for examining or evaluating the content or accuracy, and we do not warrant and will not have any liability or responsibility for any third-party materials or websites, or for any other materials, Products, or Services of third parties.

 We are not liable for any harm or damages related to the purchase or use of Products, Services, resources, content, or any other transactions made in connection with any third-party websites.
-Please review carefully the third-party's policies and practices and make sure you understand them before you engage in any transaction.
+Please review carefully the third-party’s policies and practices and make sure you understand them before you engage in any transaction.
 Complaints, claims, concerns, or questions regarding third-party products should be directed to the third party.

-SECTION 10 - USER COMMENTS, FEEDBACK AND OTHER SUBMISSIONS If, at our request, you send certain specific submissions (for example contest entries) or without a request from us, you send creative ideas, suggestions, proposals, plans, or other materials, whether online, by email, by postal mail, or otherwise (collectively, 'comments'), you agree that we may, at any time, without restriction, edit, copy, publish, distribute, translate and otherwise use in any medium any comments that you forward to us.
+## SECTION 10 – USER COMMENTS, FEEDBACK AND OTHER SUBMISSIONS

+If, at our request, you send certain specific submissions (for example contest entries) or without a request from us, you send creative ideas, suggestions, proposals, plans, or other materials, whether online, by email, by postal mail, or otherwise (collectively, ’comments’), you agree that we may, at any time, without restriction, edit, copy, publish, distribute, translate and otherwise use in any medium any comments that you forward to us.
 We are and shall be under no obligation (1) to maintain any information of this kind in confidence; (2) to pay compensation for any comments; or (3) to respond to any comments.

 We may, but have no obligation to, monitor, edit or remove content that we determine in our sole discretion to be unlawful, offensive, threatening, libelous, defamatory, pornographic, obscene or otherwise objectionable or violates any party’s intellectual property or these Terms of Service.